max99x/mano-compiler/README.md

 Once compiled, the code can be run using a simulator.
 However, due to the lack of linking, the runtime library used by the compiler (included in the distribution) has to be loaded manually.
-In manosim.exe, the whole sequence of assembling, loading and running a compiled program looks like this:
+In `manosim.exe`, the whole sequence of assembling, loading and running a compiled program looks like this:

     * source lib